C0de555/Word-Search/README.md

 have been found, print out a congratulatory message to the player that they've won the game.
 If the player quits, print out a consolation message.
 If the player enters a word that exist in the board but is not a key word, print out a message letting the player know that it is not a valid key word.
+If the player guesses a word that has already been guessed, print out a message to inform the player.

 You have the option of printing out the word search game board at the start of the game if you wish to enhance the playing experience.
 You may not, however,